 What three things should every new founder constantly be thinking?

-Three things that I care for: a) Is the market big enough b) Is there product market fit c) Do I have the right partners who I can leverage to grow.
+Three things that I for: a) Is the market big enough b) Is there product market fit c) Do I have the right partners who I can leverage to grow.

 What companies offer the best PM opportunities in Bangalore or Hyderabad (These are two cities I am targeting when I return to India from the US)?